 I am a PhD student in Economics at the University of Fribourg, under the supervision of Professor Martin Huber.

-Research interests: Policy evaluation, applied microeconomics, causal inference, causal machine learning
+Research interests: Applied microeconomics, policy evaluation, health economics, causal machine learning

 JMP: "Impact of Tobacco Advertising Restrictions in Switzerland: A Quasi-Experimental Study on the Effect of Billboard Bans on Smoking" [PDF]